unite-cms/unite-cms/API.md

         }
     }

-Which returns an instance of Type *UnitedCMS\GraphQLBundle\SchemaType\Types\ContentResultType*. findNews also except one or more of the following optional parameters to filter the result:
+Which returns an instance of Type *UniteCMS\GraphQLBundle\SchemaType\Types\ContentResultType*. findNews also except one or more of the following optional parameters to filter the result:

     findNews(